DougZheng/Geometry_Wars/README.md

 # Geometry_Wars
-This is a project for C++ practice.
+This is a project for course *C++ Program Development Training*.
 It is a shooting game with geometric elements as the theme developed using VS2017.

 ## Requirements
 - Windows system